sashakolpakov/einit/docs/algorithm.rst

 Algorithm Details
 =================

-The ellipsoid initialization algorithm provides a robust method for computing initial transformations between 3D point clouds.
-This section provides a detailed explanation of the mathematical foundation and implementation.
+The ellipsoid initialization algorithm computes initial transformations between 3D point clouds by aligning their principal axes.
+This section describes the mathematical foundation and implementation.

 Overview
 --------

-The algorithm is based on the insight that 3D objects being aligned means that their ellipsoids of inertia being aligned, and that the principal axes of these ellipsoids provide a natural coordinate system for the best alignment.
-By analyzing the covariance structure of point clouds, we can identify these principal axes and use them to compute optimal initial transformations.
-However, here the covariance is taken not from point to point, but from one coordinate axis to the other.
-In this case, if we have an array of shape (N, 3), the shape of the covariance matrix is not (N, N), as it would be for the Gram matrix, but rather (3, 3).
-The latter describes the distribution of mass (or inertia) of the point cloud along the coordinate axes.
+The algorithm assumes that aligning 3D objects requires aligning their ellipsoids of inertia.
+The principal axes of these ellipsoids provide a coordinate system for computing the transformation.
+The covariance matrices describe the distribution of points along coordinate axes rather than point-to-point relationships.

+For point clouds with shape (N, 3), the covariance matrix has shape (3, 3), describing the distribution of mass along coordinate axes rather than the (N, N) Gram matrix that would describe point-to-point relationships.

+The implementation uses KD-tree nearest neighbor search to find point correspondences during transformation evaluation.
+This handles point clouds with different orderings, partial overlaps, and missing correspondences without assuming that points at the same array indices correspond to each other.

 Step-by-Step Breakdown
 ----------------------